 The cheers from the married couples in the auditorium was enough to confirm that marriage is more than a bed of roses but a real ‘encounter.’

 Marriage is indeed a classroom on its own.
-It is a course on its own.
-A lot of married couples love to show the beautiful aspect of it especially on social media.
-Just like every form of media, the couple select what they want the people to see and nobody would let you see the challenging aspect of marriage.
+It is a course by itself.
+A lot of married couples love to show the beautiful aspect of it, especially on social media.
+Just like every form of media, the couple selects what they would want the people to see and nobody would let you see the challenging aspect of marriage.

-When you get married, friends approach you and pose the famous question, “Oh, so how is marriage life?”
+When you get married, friends approach you and pose the famous question, “Oh, so how is married life?”

 Most of us Christians would smile and say, “Oh, it’s wonderful.”

 In my opinion, young people who are yet to sign these agreements deserve some exposition on marriage.
 When this question is posed to me, I like to be as real as possible.
 I don’t pretend.

 I clear my throat and say, “my friend, it isn’t a joke.
 If you know you love to be by yourself, you are in love with your sleep and love your simple lifestyle, then marriage is not your thing,” I say to them.
 “You better stay in your parents’ house or rent your apartment and be by yourself.
 Do not worry yourself or someone’s child by getting married to them because this institution is hard work,” I add.